zalambodont/trader-bot/README.md

 ### Paper Trading (Recommended First Step)

-1. Make sure `.env` has `TRADING_MODE=paper`
+1. No API keys required - works out of the box!
 2. Start the bot using one of the methods above
-3. Monitor performance and adjust settings
+3. Select "Paper" mode in the dashboard when you click "Configure & Trade"
-4. Run backtests to evaluate strategy effectiveness
+4. Monitor performance and adjust settings through the dashboard
 5. Only consider live trading after consistent paper trading success

 ### Live Trading (High Risk!)